Remembrance of the Daleks: Plot

 The Imperial Daleks take the Hand to the mothership, leaving for their home planet, Skaro.
 Ace follows Smith to recover the controller.
 The Doctor establishes communication with the Dalek Emperor, who is really their creator, Davros, who means to destroy the Time Lords with the Hand.
 The Doctor mocks him but then feigns fear.
-Davros launches the Hand, Skaro's sun goes supernova, and Skaro is destroyed, the force of the explosion also wrecking the mothership.
-The Hand returns to Gallifrey.
+Davros launches the Hand, Skaro's sun goes supernova, and Skaro is destroyed, the force of the explosion also destroying the mothership.
+The Hand returns to Gallifrey, and Davros flees in an escape pod.

-Smith captures and attempts to kill Ace, but the schoolgirl finds them and kills Smith first.
-The Doctor persuades the Supreme Dalek to relinquish control of the girl.
-The Supreme Dalek self-destructs, and the girl screams and faints, but is unharmed.
-At Smith's funeral, Ace asks the Doctor if what they have done was good, to which he responds: "Time will tell".
+Smith captures Ace, but the schoolgirl finds them and kills Smith.
+The Doctor convinces the Supreme Dalek that it is the last of its species and it has no purpose anymore.
+The Supreme Dalek self-destructs, and the girl screams and faints, but is still alive.
+At Smith's funeral, The Doctor and Ace slip away contemplating that time will tell if they "did good".

 Continuity

 An undertaker says that he thought the Doctor was supposed to be an "old geezer with white hair," referring to his first incarnation.